 Student safety is the primary concern when involved in any school activity.
 It is the responsibility of activity advisors/coaches to supervise all students under their care when traveling.
+This will be accomplished by no less than two advisors/coaches on each bus that travels outside of the district and no less than one advisor/coach on each bus that travels within the district.
+Exceptions to this rule must be approved by the superintendent.
 The following is a list that is intended to communicate the expectations of the district.
 Because we understand that no list can cover all possible situations that might arise, the expectation of the district is that coaches and supervisors ensure that their supervision of students is as adequate as possible throughout the duration of the activity.